Visiting Blenheim Palace at Christmas is like seeing all the festive sparkle and magic you know and love… on steroids.

 Blenheim Palace Christmas Lights & Illuminated Trail

-It’s busy at the start of the Blenheim Palace Illuminated Trail.
-But when the Blenheim lights look this pretty, can you really blame them?
+It’s usually very busy at the start of the trail.
+But when the lights look this pretty, can you really blame them?
+Once you get going, you should find you lose some of the crowds given everyone walks at different speeds.

-And at the end, you can watch a stunning light projector show at the back of Blenheim Palace.
+Once you reach the end of the trail, you can watch a stunning light projector show at the back of Blenheim Palace, which is good fun.

 Our Final Thoughts About Blenheim Palace’s Illuminated Trail